 After having surgery I realized to truly be healthy, I needed to let go of my job.
 I took a position as a kennel manager, thinking the hours would be better and I wouldn’t be traveling.
 Well, the traveling stopped, but the hours were worse.
 I worked 24/7, as did the rest of my team, taking animal’s home at night that needed extra care.
 Every night I would go home and sob in the shower, feeling as though I had failed.
 Knowing that the next day I had to do it all over again.
 I finally realized the impact this was having not only myself, but also my family.
 I decided it was time to step away from the animal welfare field completely.

 My career in animal welfare nearly destroy me, and gastric bypass surgery was not the answer to my health problems.
 In a few short years, I began to gain weight again and I no longer have restriction.
 I am thankful for those experiences, because it has been a part of my journey to sustainable holistic health and self-love.
 Through my journey I’ve turned my OBSESSION of food into a PASSION, and learned to heal my body using whole organic foods and self-care practices.
 I discovered chiropractic and homeopathy care, and have explored so many other healing modalities.
 I have been blessed to with work with so many creative and talented people along the way.
 Through this journey I found my true calling – To help people take responsibility of their health.

 I studied nutrition at Hawthorne University and received my coaching training from the Institute for Integrative Nutrition, where I studied a variety of dietary theories and practical lifestyle coaching methods.
 I am a Chiropractic Assistant, Reiki Master, and Cosmetologist.
-I have been student of nature-based religions for over 20 years, and I am working towards my apprenticeship in Shamanism.
+I have been student of nature-based religions for over 20 years.